mesosphere/marathon/docs/docs/command-line-flags.md

 * `--leader_proxy_ssl_ignore_hostname` (Optional.
 Default: false): Do not verify that the hostname of the Marathon leader matches the one in the SSL certificate when proxying API requests to the current leader.
+* <span class="label label-default">v1.7.0</span> `--leader_proxy_max_open_connections` (Optional.
+Default: 64):
+    Specifies the number of maximum, concurrent open HTTP connections allowed when proxying from the standby to the current leader.
+Does not apply when using the deprecated sync proxy.
 * `--[disable_]http_compression` (Optional.
 Default: enabled): Specifies whether Marathon should compress HTTP responses for clients that support it.
 Disabling will reduce the CPU burden on Marathon to service API requests.
 *  <span class="label label-default">v0.10.0</span> `--http_max_concurrent_requests` (Optional.): the maximum number of